 Tips for Travelling to Germany for the First Time… From a German!

 If you’re planning a trip to Germany, and you’ve never been there before, you might be wondering what to expect.
-Germany is a wonderful diverse country that’s different from one town or city to the next.
+Germany is a wonderfully diverse country that’s different from one town or city to the next.
 Planning ahead is always a smart move as is asking yourself “What do I need for travelling to Germany”.
 From Germany travel tips, to booking German hostels, to money and language, there are lots of things to know before travelling to Germany!

 We write a lot about Germany given that we’re a Canadian and German writing Penguin and Pia.
 We love helping you discover Germany’s “Hidden Gems” – so much so that we’ve written a whole series on them!
 You can read these posts about some amazing places to visit in Germany: